heikikiisler/libdigidocpp-tests/README.md

 * Connect single device through USB (Allow USB debugging from device settings).
 * Optional: Verify that devices are connected with the command `adb devices`.
 The output should include a list of connected devices with "device" after the UDID.
-* Test executor machine and phone must be in same network ( Wi-Fi ) where devices see each other.
+* Test executor machine and phone must be in same network (Wi-Fi) where devices can see each other.

 ##### iOS

 * Build validation app with XCode for specific iOS device and install it with XCode *play* button.
 If you have app signing problems you should change app *bundleID* in XCode project.
-Trust validation app in phone menu ( Settings -> General -> Device Management ) after installation.
+Trust validation app in phone menu (Settings -> General -> Device Management) after installation.
-* Open Webdriver agent ( WDA ) project (/usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/WebDriverAgent/WebDriverAgent.xcodeproj) with XCode.
+* Open Webdriver agent (WDA) project (_/usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/WebDriverAgent/WebDriverAgent.xcodeproj_) with XCode.
 Build this app for specific iOS device.
 If you have app signing problems you should change app bundleID in XCode project.
 Install app with XCode *play* button.
-* Share Mac Internet to iOS phone. ( System Preferences -> Sharing -> Internet Sharing -> iPhone USB )
+* Share Mac Internet to iOS phone.
+(System Preferences -> Sharing -> Internet Sharing -> iPhone USB).

 ##### For both mobile OS

 * Navigate to project root directory
-* Copy `properties.conf.sample` into new file in root directory named `properties.conf` if not yet exists
+* Copy `properties.conf.sample` into new file in root directory named `properties.conf` if it does not exist yet.
-  * For Android you should copy correct `apk` file into project root directory and change app file name in *android* section the properties.conf file
+  * For Android you should copy correct `.apk` file into project root directory and change app file name in *android* section the properties.conf file.
   * For iOS you should add correct parameter values for *udid* (device ID) and *bundleID* (validation app *bundleID*)  properties.
-* Copy files for validation files into *dataFiles* directory
+* Copy files for validation into *dataFiles* directory.
-* Copy expected result files ( if they exists ) into  *dataFiles* directory
+* Copy expected result files (if they exists) into  *dataFiles* directory.
 * For Windows replace `./gradlew` with `gradlew` in commands.
 * Recommended: add flag `--info` for more logging output.

 **Commands**

-_These commands will install the corresponding app and run tests on the connected device:_
+_Main commands: these will install the corresponding app and run tests on the connected device:_

 Android device: